-How much does a Aircraft Electrician earn in the United States?
-The average Aircraft Electrician salary in the United States is $64,600 as of March 28, 2019, but the range typically falls between $56,603 and $70,984.
+How much does an Aircraft Electrician make in the United States?
+The average Aircraft Electrician salary in the United States is $64,718 as of April 27, 2019, but the range typically falls between $56,702 and $71,112.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

 Recently searched related titles: Avionics Engineer

-Installs and repairs electrical wiring and/or cable on aircraft in adherence to established specifications.
+Aircraft Electrician installs and repairs electrical wiring and/or cable on aircraft in adherence to established specifications.
 Cuts and strips wire, insulates connections, and performs all other duties necessary in the installation process.
-May maintain manuals and maintenance documentation.
+Being an Aircraft Electrician may maintain manuals and maintenance documentation.
 May be required to verify accuracy and quality in accordance with established control procedures.
-Requires a high school diploma.
+Additionally, Aircraft Electrician requires a high school diploma.
 Typically reports to a supervisor or manager.
-Has gained proficiency in multiple competencies relevant to the job.
+The Aircraft Electrician has gained proficiency in multiple competencies relevant to the job.
 Works independently within established procedures associated with the specific job function.
-Typically requires 3-5 years of related experience, or may have 2 years experience plus an associates degree, or additional training or certification.
+To be an Aircraft Electrician typically requires 3-5 years of related experience, or may have 2 years experience plus an associates degree, or additional training or certification.
+(Copyright 2019 Salary.com)

 Take just three simple steps below to generate your own personalized salary report.